 = 0[TRIM enabled]

-As you can see from the next screenshot, indicates Windows OS that TRIM is enabled = 0.
+As you can see from the next screenshot, indicates the Windows to TRIM is enabled = 0.

-Download TRIMcheck and save it on the SSD to be tested.
+Download the program and save it to ssd to be tested.
 Start the program, Here we see the first screen.
 Press ENTER to test drive C:

 The next slide shows the operations that TRIMcheck performs to initiate and carry out their testing processes.
 In the end, There is us: “Test file created and removed and continuation tasks are stored.
 Do what needs to be done to enable the SSD trim function and run the program again.
 Usually, you only need to wait a bit (about 20 second).
 Sometimes, a reboot is necessary.
 Press ENTER to exit.

-After waiting 45 second, run the TRIMcheck routine again.
+After waiting 45 second, run the program again.
 The final screen shows that based on TRIMcheck actual creation, placement, and deletion of data, and then a subsequent return visit of the exact memory addresses, the data had actually been removed.
 Trim is in operation on our Samsung 830 SSD.

-Unlike the other methods to check if the TRIM is activated so try TRIMcheck SSD and then check that TRIM has worked correctly.
+Unlike the other methods to check if TRIM is enabled, TRIMcheck tests SSDs and then that TRIM really works properly.

-TRIMcheck is a program that tests the TRIM.
+Trim Check is a program that tests TRIM.
 Download the software and start the application from the respective SSD you want to test.